SatSAM2: Motion-Constrained Video Object Tracking in Satellite Imagery using Promptable SAM2 and Kalman Priors: Related Work

 \subsection{Zero-shot Object Tracking}

-Zero-shot object tracking has been enabled by foundation models such as SAM~\cite{Kirillov_2023_ICCV}, which introduced large-scale promptable segmentation, and SAM2~\cite{ravi2025sam}, which extends this capability to video via temporal memory.
-SAMURAI~\cite{yang2024samuraiadaptingsegmentmodel} improves zero-shot tracking stability through Kalman-filter-based memory selection.
+Zero-shot object tracking has been enabled by foundation models~\cite{10839471, 11082481, 11087517} such as SAM~\cite{Kirillov_2023_ICCV}, which introduced large-scale promptable segmentation, and SAM2~\cite{ravi2025sam}, which extends this capability to video via temporal memory.
+SAMURAI~\cite{yang2024samuraiadaptingsegmentmodel} improves zero-shot tracking stability through Kalman filter-based memory selection.
 In contrast, ROS-SAM~\cite{Shan_2025_CVPR} adapts SAM to remote sensing using LoRA-based fine-tuning and enhanced feature modeling, achieving high-quality interactive segmentation and strong zero-shot performance on moving-object segmentation.
+Meanwhile, sparsely-supervised~\cite{10541917} and detection-based multi-object approaches~\cite{10571840} have demonstrated that trackers can be effective with reduced or no task-specific annotations.
 Despite these advances, zero-shot tracking in satellite videos remains challenged by domain shifts, mask drift, and severe occlusions.

-Our method introduces a \textbf{multi-stage filtering mechanism} that models and optimizes the tracking process by incorporating motion patterns unique to remote sensing satellite videos.
+Our method introduces a multi-stage filtering mechanism that models and optimizes the tracking process by incorporating motion patterns unique to remote sensing satellite videos.
 This design enables the model to effectively exploit key information within video sequences while suppressing the influence of noisy signals on tracking performance.
-We further demonstrate the effectiveness of our approach through comprehensive \textbf{ablation studies}, which validate the contribution of each component to overall performance.
+We further demonstrate the effectiveness of our approach through comprehensive ablation studies, which validate the contribution of each component to overall performance.